lahsai/ASL-Project/README.md

 # ASL Project
-American Sign Language to Speech - LAHS AI for Social Good Semester II Project
+American Sign Language to Text (Characters and Gestures)